dachcom-digital/pimcore-i18n/README.md

 ## Introduction
 Pimcore already comes with some great features to build internationalized websites.
 But there are some gaps we have to handle by ourselves: search engine guidelines, geo based redirects and a dynamic link handling for internal documents.
-This Bundle helps you mastering this challenges and gives you freedom to elaborating complex country based localization strategies.
+This Bundle helps you mastering this challenges and gives you the freedom to elaborate complex country based localization strategies.

 ### Installation
 1. Add code below to your `composer.json`